 - Modular approach for the class – does exactly one thing.

 - Human readable class names make it very easy to understand.
 For example: `text-white`

 - Enforce consistent styling across the codebase.
-Component level variants like success, error, warning.
+Component-level variants like success, error, and warning.

 - Refactoring is super easy and safe.
 Never feel the same about refactoring code that might affect somewhere else in the codebase.